Subscribe to the Newsletter

 Had you been

-So ask yourself, how did you slip up?
+So ask yourself, where did you go wrong?!

 Wind-water invades Lungs is a syndrome in Chinese medicine, so Chinese medicine has ways to treat it.
 So does your Western medicine doctor, but I suggest you don’t try both paths at the same time.
 One might muddy the waters for the other.